Fact Sheet #28M(a): Military Caregiver Leave for a Current Servicemember under the Family and Medical Leave Act

 Military caregiver leave is available to an eligible employee once per servicemember, per serious injury or illness.
-However, an eligible employee may take an additional 26 weeks of leave in a different 12-month period to care for the same servicemember if he or she has another serious injury or illness.
-For example, if an eligible employee takes military caregiver leave to care for a current servicemember who sustained severe burns, the employee would be entitled to an additional 26 weeks of caregiver leave in a different 12-month period if the same servicemember is later diagnosed with a traumatic brain injury that was incurred in the same incident as the burns.
+However, an eligible employee may take an additional 26 weeks of leave in a different 12-month period to care for the same servicemember if the servicemember has a different qualifying serious injury or illness.

-An employer may require that leave to care for a covered servicemember be supported by a certification completed by an authorized health care provider or by a copy of an Invitational Travel Order (ITO) or Invitational Travel Authorization (ITA) issued to any member of the covered servicemember’s family.
-Employees may use the U. S. Department of Labor’s optional form WH-385.
+An employee may be required to provide the employer with a certification completed by an authorized health care provider or a copy of an Invitational Travel Order (ITO) or Invitational Travel Authorization (ITA) issued to any member of the covered servicemember’s family.
+Employees may use the U. S. Department of Labor’s optional certification form WH-385.

 An authorized health care provider is a:

-(2) United States Department of Veterans Affairs (“VA”) health care provider;
+- United States Department of Veterans Affairs (VA) health care provider,

-(3) DOD TRICARE network authorized private health care provider;
+- DOD TRICARE network authorized private health care provider,

-(4) DOD non-network TRICARE authorized private health care provider; or
+- DOD non-network TRICARE authorized private health care provider, or

-An employer may request a second or third opinion of a current servicemember’s serious injury or illness only when a certification is provided by a non-military-affiliated health care provider.
+If the employee provides certification from a non-military-affiliated health care provider, the employer may request a second or third opinion of the current servicemember’s serious injury or illness.
+An employer may not request a second or third opinion when a certification is provided by a military-affiliated health care provider.